Debt ceiling deal: What's in, what's out of the agreement to avert US default

 Republicans have long sought to reel back the Biden administration's efforts to provide student loan relief and aid to millions of borrowers during the coronavirus pandemic.
 While the GOP proposal to rescind the White House's plan to waive $10,000 to $20,000 in debt for nearly all borrowers failed to make it into the package, Biden agreed to put an end to the pause on student loan repayment.

-Once Biden signs the package, the pause in student loan repayments would end within 60 days.
+The pause in student loan repayments would end in the final days of August.

 The fate of student loan relief, meanwhile, will be decided at the Supreme Court, which is dominated 6-3 by its conservative wing.
 During oral arguments in the case, several of the justices expressed deep skepticism about the legality of Biden’s plan.
 A decision is expected before the end of June.